 - Sensors and valves provided:

-- (4) Photoelectric sensors on conveyors, monitoring part level in conveyors.
-When a conveyor is full, the bowl supplying the conveyor is turned off to prevent parts from backing up into the bowl.
+- Photoelectric sensor on straight line track monitoring part level in track.
+When track is full, the bowl is turned off to prevent parts from backing up into the bowl.

-- (4) Proximity sensors on hoppers, monitoring part level in bowls, turning on the hopper supplying the bowl when parts are needed.
+- Proximity sensor on hopper monitoring parts level in bowl, turning on hopper when parts are needed.

-- (4) Solenoid valves with regulators and flow controls for air jets on each of the bowl feeders.
+- Solenoid valve package with regulator and flow controls for air jets.